remghoost/prompt-randomizer/README.md

 - Go into that directory and run `pip install requirements.txt`
 - Start with `python app.py`

+# Isn't there already an A111 extension for this...?
+Is there....?
+Idk.
+I vaguely looked and couldn't find one.
+So I made one.

 # But what does it do...?
 - Import your `styles.csv` file and it will break it up by commas.